yelaco/gchess-server/README.md

 # Go Chess Server

-The ```go-chess-server``` project is a backend server application designed to manage chess game and provide a way to create a platform for multiplayer.
-Built using the Go programming language, the server supports various functionalities essential for hosting online chess matches, including player authentication, game state management, move validation and real-time game updates
+The go-chess-server project is a backend server application designed to manage chess games and provide a platform for multiplayer matches.
+Built using the Go programming language, the server supports essential functionalities for hosting online chess matches, including player authentication, game state management, move validation, and real-time game updates

 ## Features